thadaniumang/thadaniumang/README.md

 # Hi there 👋

-I'm **Umang Thadani**, an *Engineering Intern* at **Zuddl** and a final year IT student at *K. J. Somaiya College of Engineering*, from *Mumbai*.
+I'm **Umang Thadani**, a *Software Engineer* at **J. P. Morgan Chase**.
 I'm passionate about solving real-world problems by leveraging technology and applying my problem-solving skills.

 ## 🔧 Technologies & Tools